customink/secondbase/README.md

 Sometimes you want to force a model that inherits from `ActiveRecord::Base` to use the `SecondBase::Base` connection.
 Using the `SecondBase::Forced` module is a great way to accomplish this.
 By using this module, we do all the work to ensure the connection, management, and pool are properly freedom patched.

 We recomend forcing modules using a Rails initializer.
-This example forces both the [DelayedJob ActiveRecord Backend](https://github.com/collectiveidea/delayed_job_active_record) and ActiveRecord session store to use your second DB connection.
+This example below forces both the [DelayedJob ActiveRecord Backend](https://github.com/collectiveidea/delayed_job_active_record) and ActiveRecord session store to use your SecondBase database.

 ```ruby
 # In config/initializers/second_base.rb